brettwbyron/GitAliases/README.md

     >    `git checkout starter_branch`

+2. Do a get pull to make sure you have the most up-to-date version.

+    >    `git pull`

-2. Add your new worktree branch with the following command.
+3. Add your new worktree branch with the following command.
 The `<customer branch name>` will be the folder name.
+Recommended: use the company's folder name from the FTP server.

     >    `git worktree add <customer branch name>`

-3. Checkout the root branch again in the CWS project directory.
+4. Checkout the root branch again in the CWS project directory.

     >    `git checkout root`

-4. Navigate into the new customer project directory
+5. Navigate into the new customer project directory

     >    `cd <customer branch name>`

-5. Set upstream directory in Github.
+6. Set upstream directory in Github.
 This associates your folder with the respective Github folder.

     >    `git push -u origin <customer branch name>`

-6. Check the status to make sure everything is setup right.
+7. Check the status to make sure everything is setup right.
 Fix issues if needed.

     >    `git status`